• Skip to primary navigation

 Here also the IC basically is a Johnson's 10 stage decade counter/divider and can be used for many interesting light pattern generations, and may be used for various decorative purposes.

 So far we have circuits using the above IC for producing chasing light effects, however making the IC create "reverse" "forward" "chasing" pattern with LEDs is something many of us might not be acquainted with.
-Here we will learn how to make a simple yet effective to and fro or reverse forward light chaser circuit using LEDs.
+Here I have explained how to make a simple yet effective to and fro or reverse forward light chaser circuit using LEDs.

 Understanding IC 4017 pinouts